12Me21/12term/README.txt

+WORK IN PROGRESS!!

 Much of the X and pseudoterminal code is borrowed from st (https://st.suckless.org/) This probably complicates licensing, but fortunately I don't care :)

 the goal is to match the behavior of xterm (minus some complex features that aren't used much)

-I hope to perhaps add image support eventually, using the kitty graphics protocol.
+(I hope to perhaps add image support eventually, using the kitty graphics protocol.)

 Starting ~June 6th, i've been writing this terminal using itself (with emacs of course)